liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/08-search-and-indexing/04-updating-your-user-interface-for-search/03-creating-a-search-results-jsp-for-the-guestbook-portlet.markdown

 Once indexing is in place, the asset framework can be added to the Guestbook application.
 It provides functionality that's shared across different types of content like blog posts, message board posts, wiki articles, and more.
-This is the heart of integration with @product@'s development platform.
+This is the heart of integration with @sharepoint@'s development platform.